-Importance of Planning and Training for Active Shooter Emergencies
+Importance of Planning for Active Shooter Emergencies

 Having a plan, practicing the plan and updating the plan are vital to success.
 Staff at Stoneman Douglas High School had participated in an active shooter drill about a month prior to the shooting.
-During the aftermath of the shooting teachers interviewed by the media credited advanced planning and training with saving lives.
+During the aftermath of the shooting teachers interviewed by the media credited advanced planning with saving lives.
 This is an important reminder to take drills seriously and conduct them regularly.
 Further, plans are never complete – we must ensure the lessons learned during drills are captured so that the plan, and ultimately our response, can be as effective as possible.